 Established Badge - We assign this badge to dentists who have been serving the same community for a long time.

-Scholar Badge - This badge is assigned to doctors who have lots of post-dental school education and training.
-Use the scholar badge to find a dentist with extensive training in their respective field.
+Scholar Badge - Use the scholar badge to find a dentist with extensive training in their respective field.
+This badge is assigned to doctors who have lots of post-dental school education and training.

-Price Badge - This is a very useful badge for cash patients (those without dental insurance).
+Price Badge - This is a useful badge for cash patients (those without dental insurance).
 Use the price badge to locate an affordable dentist in your area.
 We assign this badge to doctors who offer competitive prices based upon their Even28 Online Store.

-Insurance Badge - We assign this badge to doctors who participate with dental insurance plans.
-The more insurance the dentist accepts, the better their insurance badge ranking.
-Use the insurance badge to locate dentists who are more likely to accept your insurance plan.
+Insurance Badge - Use the insurance badge to locate dentists who are more likely to accept your insurance plan.
+The more insurance a dentist accepts, the higher their insurance badge ranking.

-Bronze, silver & gold badges
+Bronze, silver & gold ranking

-There are 3 different badges, which are:
+There are 3 different types of badges, which are:

 Look for this badge to identify dentists who have been serving your community for a long time.
-A gold badge means the dentist has been practicing in the same community for decades.
+A gold badge means the dentist has been practicing in the same community for several decades.
 A bronze badge means the dentist has been there for several years.
 No badge means the dentist is newer to the community or has not applied for badge status as of yet.